 My new book!
-Teach a Kid to Save: A Fun, Hands-on Approach to Building Smart Money Habits
+Teach a Kid to Save: A Fun, Hands-on Approach to Building Smart Money Habits.
+It explains how you can build a family money culture in just one hour each Saturday.

 Teach a Kid to Save is your hands-on, research-based guide to teaching your kids about the wise use of money and work through an interactive mini-economy.
 In the mini-economy, kids have jobs, earn a play-money income, make a plan, shop at the household store, and even create their own businesses.